Mark Canha Preview, Player Props: Brewers vs. Dodgers

-After hitting .273 with three doubles, three walks and five RBI in his past 10 games, Mark Canha and the Milwaukee Brewers take on the Los Angeles Dodgers (who will start Clayton Kershaw) at 10:10 PM ET on Wednesday.
+On Thursday, Mark Canha (.278 on-base percentage in past 10 games, 56 points below season-long percentage) and the Milwaukee Brewers play the Los Angeles Dodgers, whose starting pitcher will be Lance Lynn.
+First pitch is at 10:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Dodgers.
+He hit a home run while going 1-for-4 in his previous game against the Dodgers.

 Mark Canha Game Info & Props vs. the Dodgers